baselinejs/ts-pnp-jest/README.md

   "packageManager": "yarn@2.4.2"
 ```

+NOTE 2: The .husky directory is not removed by `teardown` because you could have edits in there.
+If not, you can remove the path manually and run `husky init` to recreate it after reinstall.

-NOTE 2: A husky pre-commit hook is setup to run tests before commits.
+NOTE 3: A husky pre-commit hook is setup to run tests before commits.
 The `yarn test` section below will need to be changed to `npm run test` if you are switching to NPM.

 ```yml
   "husky": {